tpinetz/dotacrunch/README.md

 Usage
 -----
 You can find example usage for the API in the examples folder.
-You have to install the library beforehand.
+You have to install the library as well as the requirements in examples-requirements.txt beforehand.
 Execute all of them or a specific one with the following commands:

 `$ python -m examples`